1. Home

 By: Adam Burns

 Oklahoma is woefully short of scenic train rides.
-At-present, there are only two available; private excursions hosted by short line freight carrier, Farmrail, and the Oklahoma Railway Museum.
+At-present, there are only one available; excursions hosted at the Oklahoma Railway Museum.

 Historically, Oklahoma's railroads have been known for moving large quantities of agriculture.